Guam High's Liliana Fennessey and St. John's Alex Clark win 2021 IIAAG Cross-Country All-Island Meet

 “For P.E. class, during the warmups, I’ve been running a 6:12, but not at my full pace, because I have not been competing in the mile yet,” she said.
 “But I am sure that if I stay here until track, I will soon be able to hit that mark.”

-In the months, weeks and days that led to the cross-country season, because of COVID-19-related restrictions, it was unsure if there was going to a season.
-Until late last month, noncontact sports teams were only authorized to practice, not compete.
+In the months, weeks and days that led to the cross-country season, because of COVID-19-related restrictions, it was unsure if there was going to be a season.
+Until late last month, noncontact sports teams were authorized only to practice, not compete.

 “I am so happy COVID didn’t prevent that,” she added.